Nietzsche and the Revaluation of Values

 Ol’ga Slavnikovas Roman Pryžok v dlinu

-• Christine Engel Universität Innsbruck, Österreich
+• Christine Engel University of Innsbruck, Austria

 DOI: